 A permanent official transcript will be sent to the student, a college, university or other agency upon the student's written request only.
 Requests for transcripts should be made online through the National Student Clearinghouse.
 At SCC, students may also make the request in-person or via mail.
 Students must provide the following information: Student name, ID number, student signature, date of request and the name and mailing address of the institution or agency to receive the official transcript.
 Access to grades may be withheld if any financial or other obligations are not fulfilled such as outstanding tuition and fees or fines, or unreturned college property.
 For instructions on ordering official transcripts go to the CCS web site.

 Online through the National Student Clearinghouse, use the web links below:

 Students requesting an official transcript to be sent internally within SCC, SFCC and the off-campus centers, will not be charged the transcript fee.

-Official, sealed transcripts are required by other institutions when a student transfers.
+Official, sealed or electronic transcripts are required by other institutions when a student transfers.
 Official transcripts will not be released if the student has any outstanding financial balances, library fines or equipment holds.

 SCC and SFCC do not issue or certify copies of transcripts from other institutions.
 Transcripts reflecting a student's previous college education that have been submitted to the college as a requirement for admission become part of the official file and cannot be returned to the student.
 Any student desiring transfer of credits earned elsewhere must order official transcripts from the institution where the credits were taken.